heimrichhannot/contao-watchlist/README.md

 ## Features

 * use single or multiple watchlist
-* generate link to watchlist
+* generate link to watchlist (durability 30 days)
 * define durability of the watchlist
 * users of the same group can use same watchlist
+* download watchlist items and watchlist

 ## Installation
 Install via composer